EmileParolin/evanescent-plane-wave-approx/docs/src/example.md

 nothing #hide
 ````

-The target of the approximation problem can then be constructed as
+The target of the approximation problem can then be constructed as:

 ````@example example
 u = solution_surrogate(U; k=k);